 - Echocardiogram: Used to see the heart and how well it is pumping blood.

 - Abdominal ultrasound: Used to detect any problems with organs of the abdomen, such as gallstones and tumors.

 - Interventional ultrasound: Used to help a surgeon during a minimally invasive operation or tissue test.

 - Endoscopic ultrasound: Used to examine the inside of a body or organ using a transducer inside a small, flexible tube.

 Ultrasounds can also be used to see the breast, kidneys, thyroid, testicles, prostate or joints and muscles.

 We want patients who are expecting an ultrasound to look forward to a stress-free visit.
 An untroubled mind leads to a healthy body and an invigorated spirit.

-Florida Hospital offers ultrasounds at about two dozen locations that are part of the health systems wide network of care.
-For more information, call us at 855-303-DOCS (3627) or request an appointment on our website.
+AdventHealth offers ultrasounds at about two dozen locations that are part of the health systems-wide network of care.
+For more information, call us at Call855-303-DOCS (3627) or request an appointment on our website.